Early results in the search for extreme coronal line emitters with the Dark Energy Spectroscopic Instrument: Acknowledgements

-This research has made use of the VizieR catalogue access tool, CDS, Strasbourg Astronomical Observatory, France (DOI : \url{10.26093/cds/vizier}).
+This research has made use of the VizieR catalogue access tool, CDS, Strasbourg Astronomical Observatory, France (DOI: \url{10.26093/cds/vizier}).
 NOIRLab IRAF is distributed by the Community Science and Data Center at NSF NOIRLab, which is managed by the Association of Universities for Research in Astronomy (AURA) under a cooperative agreement with the U.S. National Science Foundation.